Loading...

 Curing Time

-After the new windshield is installed, it requires time to cure.
+After installation, the windshield requires time to cure.
 This curing time allows the adhesive to fully bond and ensures the windshield is securely in place.
 The curing time can vary depending on the adhesive used and environmental conditions.

 Final Inspection